jcbk101/BehaviorTree/README.md

 In this implementation, manual positioning of any moving objects that are altered by a Node / Task should be handled in the node / task itself.
 The main lua module is assigned a variable called `node.dt` which is used as a global-to-the-behavior-tree variable.

-There is also a single data context table (array) for every task to access.
+There is also a single data context table (array) called `node.sharedData`, for every task to access.
 Naming variables should be cared for in order to maintain correct functioning.

 ### Can this be production ready?